davidmarkclements/overload-protection/readme.md

 and prevent any other middleware from executing (thus taking further potential pressure off of the process).

-Restify, Fastify, and Koa all work in much the same way, call the `overload-protection` module with the name of the framework, a config object and pass the resulting `protect` instance to `app.use` – e.g. Koa would be:
+Restify, and Koa all work in much the same way, call the `overload-protection` module with the name of the framework, a config object and pass the resulting `protect` instance to `app.use` – e.g. Koa would be: